Pratham16112002/Markdown-notes/Personal Home/Vocab.md

-Bucolic : pleasant countryside location. burgeon : begin to grow or increase rapidly. cacophonous : producing harsh , discordant mixture of sounds.
+Bucolic : pleasant countryside location. burgeon : begin to grow or increase rapidly. cacophonous : producing harsh , discordant mixture of sounds. canonize : officially declared to be a saint. censure